-The term 'Home Equity' is explained in detail and with examples in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Home Equity' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Home Equity refers to those assets which result from the home owner’s stake in the house itself.
 Calculating up the equity of the home is not difficult.
 One simply takes any remaining loan balances and subtracts them off of the market value of the property.
 It is very possible for the equity in a home to grow with time, in particular when the value of the property rises and also as the balance of the loan becomes gradually paid down over time.